zacnomore/portfolio/README.md

 ## Setup

-This site uses a pretty bare-bones installation of gridsome.
-All you need to do to get everything together is:
+This site is a JAMstack built with gridsome.
+All you need to do to get dependencies setup is:

 ```shell
 yarn